lakshmi-kannan/docs-1/source/ping.rst

 Run docker_startup script
 ******************************

-create 2 docker instances named d_inst1 and d_inst2 with point to point interfaces eth25 and eth35 created on them respectively.
+This script will create 2 docker instances named d_inst1 and d_inst2 with point to point interfaces eth25 and eth35 created on them respectively.